JetBrains/kotlin/GRADLE_PLUGIN.md

              // Add the `anotherTask` to the stub generation task dependencies. dependsOn anotherTask

+             // Add dependency on 'library' in the output klib (analogue of 'depends' parameter in a def-file)
+             // where 'library' is a konan interop or konan interop name. klibDependsOn 'konanInteropName'
+             klibDependsOn konanInterop['foo']

              // Pass additional command line options to the cinterop tool. extraOpts '-shims', 'true'
          }